bricker0/choropleth_map/README.md

 Then make sure you click "Save" in the top of the map and save as and name your map something you will not forget.
 (See figure above).

 Now you will need to configure the "pop up."
 Make sure in the pop up there is only relevant information for your target audience.
 In my case, it is not all of the attribute information but only country name, which SDG indicator and how many accidents, and that the number is a rate.  <a href="https://doc.arcgis.com/en/arcgis-online/create-maps/configure-pop-ups.htm">More details about how to configure the pop up box can be found here</a>.

+In my example, I also added a bar graph to show the difference in rates between the year 2000 and 2016.

+![ArcGIS Configure popup box(https://github.com/bricker0/choropleth_map/blob/master/images/Picture8.png)

+Add the second data set and style like you did above.
+Once you are happy with the style of your web map, we will move on to building our "Configure Web "

+Navigate to your "Content" page.
+Then click the button in the top left that says "+Create" and then select "Configurable Apps" then in the left menu of the new window click "Compare Maps/Layers" and then click the option "Story Map Swipe and Spyglass".
+Then click "Create a web app" and fill in all the parameters in the text window.
+Then click "Done".

+Next select the map you just created.
+You may pick the vertical sliding bar or spyglass configuration.